 This use case also contemplates the deployment of an outdoor production scenario with the additional deployment of two or more 5G-enabled cameras and sound capture devices still connected to the NPN, which acts as an appendix of the indoor TV studio.
 In here, cameras will be controlled from the broadcast centre located in the studio.
 Multiple TV cameras, microphones, intercom systems and monitoring devices (provided by Sennheiser) will be connected over radio links to the 5G gNB or using device to device direct communications.

-Use Case 3: Live immersive media
+Use Case 3: Live immersive content production

 This use case considers a real-time, end-to-end, Free Viewpoint View (FVV) system that includes capturing, 5G contribution, virtual view synthesis on an edge server, 5G delivery and visualization on users’ terminals.
 The system will generate in real-time a synthesized video stream from a free-moving virtual position.